top of page

 SPARQ

-Cofounded and led "do tank" that aims to reduce social disparities in health, education, economic development, and criminal justice
+Cofounded & led "do tank" that tackles problems in health, education, & criminal justice

 Tech.png

-Led exhibit research, design, and evaluation for hands-on science and technology museum
+Led exhibit research, design, & evaluation for hands-on science center

 CERC.png

-Designed health service interventions that improve outcomes while reducing costs
+Designed healthcare that improve outcomes while reducing costs

 SCoio.png

-Researched, designed, and evaluated online interactive HIV/AIDS prevention tools
+Researched, designed, & evaluated online HIV/AIDS prevention tools

 ACADEMIC RESEARCH